Information about scholarships

 The scholarship ceiling – maximum sum

 The so-called scholarship ceiling regulates that a student cannot be awarded several smaller scholarships which together exceed the ceiling, currently 38 000 SEK/year.
 If the scholar is given only one scholarship the sum may exceed the ceiling.
 Travel and research scholarships are not included in the scholarship ceiling.

 If you receive a larger scholarship than the one that you already have, you have to refrain the scholarship with the smallest sum if the total sum of the scholarships exceeds the scholarship ceiling.
-Should this be the case, the Scholarships Office will contact you – you don’t need to keep track of this yourself.
+Should this be the case, the Scholarships Office will notify you – you don’t need to keep track of this yourself.
 If the total sum of the scholarships is lower than the scholarship ceiling, you can keep both scholarships.

 How is the selection of all applicants made?